 Can I Dye My Hair After Bleaching?

-Color is a big thing for us ladies, especially when it comes to hair.
+Color is a big thing for us ladies, especially regarding hair.
 It’s a fact that most women dye their hair, even if just for a change or for fun.
 But can you dye hair after bleaching?
-It’s a question that many of us ask ourselves as we consider changing up our hair color and sometimes make the disastrous decision to bleach out all of our hair colors at once.
-Whether it’s long, short, or medium, you’ll always see people dying their hair, no matter what type of hair you want.
+It’s a question that many of us ask ourselves as we consider changing our hair color and sometimes make the disastrous decision to bleach out all our hair colors at once.
+Whether long, short, or medium, you’ll always see people dying their hair, no matter what type of hair you want.
 Coloring your hair is not expensive, but there are certain things you need to know before deciding on a new shade.

 Yes, one can dye hair after bleaching.
 However, one has to let hair rest for some weeks before dying.
 Bleaching is a process that opens up the hair cuticle so that the old color molecules inside can be removed and new color molecules can be applied.